St Columba’s is open, allowing us to celebrate Mass together in the church.

 - Use hand sanitizer, provided, both when entering and leaving the church.

-- Do not move the chairs which have replaced our benches and are at 1m intervals to ensure the necessary social distancing.
+- Do not move the chairs which have replaced some benches and are at 1m intervals to ensure the necessary social distancing.

 - Don’t expect to find Mass or prayer books or any other shared items: bring your own.
 That applies to readers as well.